How to make an app like Facebook?

 What is Facebook?

-The largest social network on the planet.
-Stats from the first quarter of 2020 shows that there are more than 2.5 billion active users on the Facebook platform every single month.
+Facebook is the largest social network on the planet.
+Stats from the third quarter of 2021 shows that there are more than 2.89 billion active users on the Facebook platform every single month.

 How to make an app like Facebook?